Best & Worst Subaru Legacy Years

 The Subaru Legacy isn’t just another sedan – it’s a testament to Subaru’s dedication to all-wheel drive and boxer engines.
 Since its late 1980s debut, the Legacy has been turning heads with its blend of safety, dependability, and practicality.

-Here’s a swift look at the Legacy generations from 2000 to today:
+Here’s a quick look at the Legacy generations from 2000 to today:

 GenerationYears